nordlow/compiler-benchmark/README.md

 .

-This will generate code into the directory `generated` and then perform benchmarks of the standard way for a compiler to check that generated for lexical, syntactic and in most case also semantic checks.
-Notice that GCC and Clang doesn't perform all semantic checks (because it's too costly).
-This is in contrast to D's and Rust's compilers that performs all of them.
+This will generate code into the directory `generated` and then, for each compiler, benchmark the standard way for that compiler to check for lexical, syntactic and (in most cases also) semantic errors.

+Note that GCC and Clang doesn't perform all semantic checks for C++ (because it's too costly).
+This is in contrast to D's and Rust's compilers that perform all of them.

 ## TODO